iAbhishek91/google-cloud/Services/COMPUTE-01-compute_engine.md

 [Refer Stack driver docs.]((https://cloud.google.com/monitoring/agent/installation?_ga=2.259618700.-709608325.1596613385&_gac=1.83054052.1596613385.CjwKCAjwsan5BRAOEiwALzomX4P0FSrVgDyfLlilFkWE5WIykwC79JXGYy8bzTet51qSl_pgH6_K5xoCtrYQAvD_BwE#agent-install-debian-ubuntu))

+## Availability policy

+### Auto restart

+Its a simple feature, if VM stops due to  non-user initiated activity, the compute engine will start backup.

+Think if you need backup of the application.

+is your application idempotent or stateless, choose the option based on this factors.

-## host maintenance
+### host maintenance

-There are two option you have while server is going through maintenance: **first**: we can terminate the VM, **second**: we can move the VM to other server. (the second option is recommended by Google for un-interrupted service)
+There are two option you have while server is going through maintenance: **first**: we can terminate the VM, **second**: we can move the VM to other server. (the second option is recommended by Google for un-interrupted service).
+This option is known as Live migration.

+Live Migration migrates a VM to a different VM without interruption.
+Metadata indicates occurrence of live migration.
+Live migration happens within same region but can be on a different Zone.

 ## External IP